dongheenam/dongheenam.info/content/courses/jpn-maths-1/functions/functions-and-graphs/1-introduction.md

 ### Domain

 Do you remember I said a function must give an output?
-For some functions it is not a problem.
+It is not a problem for some functions.
 For example, we can always calculate the square of any real numbers, so functions like $ f(x) = x^2 $ can easily satisfy this rule.
 However, functions like $$ g(x) = \sqrt{x} $$ cannot take negative numbers.
 This is why we need to *specify the set of inputs* for each function, which we call the *domain* of the function.

 {{% box %}}